Since 2005, Building for Education has been working to provide education facilities in East Africa.

 With over 10 years' experience working in the challenging aid and development environment of East Africa, Building for Education has been able to establish strong partnerships in East Africa.

 We rely heavily on credible local knowledge to help us identify appropriate prospects.
 We assess all potential projects and put them through our analysis matrix, a simple but exhaustive set of criteria.
 We consider a number of factors: location, school governance, community involvement, government accreditation and land ownership, to name a few.
-These considerations enable us to make strong and effective decisions, both remotely and on the ground in East Africa.
+Final quality control in project sign-off is undertaken by experienced New Zealand construction professionals, who regularly visit all sites (at their own cost), observing, inspecting, liaising with designers and engineers, photographing progress and results, monitoring quotations and accounting.
+Complimenting this, various contracted independent professionals in each location or territory are used in assessing workmanship and quality outcomes.
+We also are providing increased awareness and coaching in Health & Safety.

 What Quality Control Process Does be* Undertake on its Projects?